 In addition to just looking old, the interface suffered from use of poorly-designed typefaces (only using system fonts) which were not just ugly but impaired legibility and caused fatigue.
-The use of color also impaired legibility and caused fatigue.
+The poor use of color also impaired legibility and caused fatigue.
 The injudicious use of white space and alignment hampered comprehension.

 - No Style Guide

 - Invalid Markup

 - Poor Separation of Markup (Content and Structure) from Presentation.

 As the UI/UX Designer-Developer at C.R.
 England, in addition to the workbench apps, which was the bulk of my workload, I was responsible for the drivers’ native mobile app, several intranet portals, the public marketing web site, and various special projects like Elite Awards and the Career Portal.